 mhd_io#

-Lazy HDF readers for PSI MAS and POT3D magnetohydrodynamic model output.
+Lazy, unit-aware HDF readers for PSI MAS and POT3D magnetohydrodynamic output.

-field variables from Predictive Science Inc.’s MAS and POT3D solvers.
-Both HDF4
+This module reads three-dimensional field variables from Predictive Science Inc.’s

-PsiData() is a factory function that opens a PSI HDF file and returns a
+It is a factory that inspects the file extension and model argument and returns

 from psi_io.mhd_io import PsiData